History of medicine and surgery

 Material for the library was initially purchased to support staff working with the Hunterian Collection now housed in the Hunterian Museum.
 The first recorded purchases were Stubbs&rdsquo; ‘Anatomy of the Horse’ and Camper’s ‘Description d’un Elephant’.
 Please see Library History for further information.

-Many items published before 1800 can now be found using Historical Collections.
+Many items published before 1800 can now be found using Heritage Collections.

 For information about research appointments, or for help with finding out about our collection, contact us.